qodirovshohijahon/today-what-did-i-learn/December/08-12-22/Connect_AWS_to_On_Premis.md

    - after they have established the VPN session, they can securely access the resources in the VPC in which the associated subnet is located.
    - they can also access other resources in AWS or an on-premises network if the required route and authorization rules have been configured.

+**:four: Site-to-Site VPN routing options**

+   -  When you create a Site-to-Site VPN connection, you must do the following:
+      -  Specify the type of routing that you plan to use (**static or dynamic**)
+      -  Update the route table for your subnet

+   - **Static and dynamic routing**
+     - the type of routing that you select can depend on the make and model of your customer gateway device.
+     - if your customer gateway device **supports** `Border Gateway Protocol` (BGP), specify **dynamic** routing
+     - if your customer gateway device **does not support** `BGP`, specify **static** routing.

+     - we recommend that you use BGP-capable devices, when available, because the BGP protocol offers **robust liveness detection** checks that can assist failover to the second VPN tunnel if the first tunnel goes down.
+     - devices that don't support BGP may also perform health checks to assist failover to the second tunnel when needed.

+**:five: Route tables and VPN route priority**
+   - **Route Table**
+     - it determines where network traffic from your VPC is directed.

+     - in your VPC route table, you must add a route for your remote network and specify the virtual private gateway as the target.

+     - this enables traffic from your VPC that's destined for your remote network to route via the virtual private gateway and over one of the VPN tunnels.

+     - you can enable route propagation for your route table to automatically propagate your network routes to the table for you.